UCB-CyberSecurity-Cohort5/elk-stack-project-D-Ellisen/README.md

 We have installed the following Beats on these machines:
 Filebeat and Metricbeat

-These Beats allow us to collect the following information from each machine In 1-2 sentences, explain what kind of data each beat collects, and provide 1 example of what you expect to see.
+These Beats allow us to collect the following information from each machine.
 Filebeat collects data about the filesystem and specifies which files have been changed and when a file was changed.
 This information is viewable with elastisearch or logstash.
 In order to see the output from filebeat you would connect to Kibana and view the logs.
 Metricbeat shows statistics for every process running on the machine including memory, cpu usage and filesystem, network IO and disk IO statistics.
 You would view this data in Kibana.